Naokuni Nomura: Biography

 After his return to Japan, Nomura was briefly commander in chief of the Kure Naval District.
 On 1 March 1944, he was promoted to admiral.

-He served as Naval Minister in the cabinet of Prime Minister Hideki Tōjō for only five days, from 17–22 July 1944.
+He served as Naval Minister in the cabinet of Prime Minister Hideki Tōjō for only five days, 17–22 July 1944.

 In the final stages of the Pacific War, he served as commander in chief of the Yokosuka Naval District and of the Maritime Escort Fleet.
 He entered the reserves on 15 October 1945 and died at the age of 88 in 1973.

 Nomura was the center of a controversy in 1971, when he headed a group of Japanese war veterans in an attempt to recover the destroyer Yukikaze after it had been sold for scrap by the Republic of China Navy.
 He only managed to recover the steering wheel.